gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonExt.md

 ## BloonExt.CreateBloonToSim(this Bloon) Method

-(Cross-Game compatible) Creates a new BloonToSimulation based off of this Bloon and stores it for possible later use.
+Creates a new BloonToSimulation based off of this Bloon and stores it for possible later use.
 It will automatically destroyed when this Bloon is destroyed

 ```csharp
 public static Assets.Scripts.Unity.Bridge.BloonToSimulation CreateBloonToSim(this Assets.Scripts.Simulation.Bloons.Bloon bloon);